CloudBrigade/cloudbrigade-deepblaster/README.md

 The AWS DeepRacer device comes with all the pre-requisite packages and libraries installed to run the DeepBlaster project.
 More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/awsdeepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.
 The DeepBlaster project requires the AWS DeepRacer application to be installed on the device as it leverages most of the packages from the core application.

 The following are the additional software and hardware requirements to get the DeepBlaster project to work on the AWS DeepRacer device.

+1. **Hardware:** You will need to obtain or design and build the turret and blaster.
+At the time of this writing, the turret and bracket exist as a prototype with improvements pending.
+You can read more about the necessary project hardware components in the [Getting Started](https://github.com/CloudBrigade/cloudbrigade-deepblaster/blob/main/getting-started.md) section.

 1. **Download and Optimize the object detection model:** Follow the [instructions](https://github.com/CloudBrigade/cloudbrigade-deepblaster/blob/main/download-and-convert-object-detection-model.md) to download and optimize the object detection model and copy it to the required location on the AWS DeepRacer device.